borntofrappe/flutter-beginners-tutorial/README.md

 }
 ```

-The class is a widget which structures the application with a with a widget tree.
+The class is a widget which structures the application with a widget tree.

 To get started remove all the code but the logic starting the application.